The cream cheese frosting recipe can be cut in half if you prefer less frosting. If so, apply sparingly so there is enough to cover the entire cake.

 - Edible flowers for garnish (optional)

-1 Preheat oven to 350° F. Lightly grease and flour three 9” round cake pans.
+1 Preheat the oven to 350° F. Butter and flour three 9-inch round cake pans.

-2 In a very large bowl, whisk together the dry ingredients: flour, baking soda, baking powder, salt, sugar, cinnamon, and nutmeg (optional).
+2 Whisk together dry ingredients: In a large bowl, vigorously whisk together the dry ingredients: flour, baking soda, baking powder, salt, cinnamon, and nutmeg (optional).

-3 In a separate bowl, whisk the canola oil and eggs together until combined.
+3 Whisk together oil, sugar, eggs, then stir in pineapple, bananas, vanilla, 1 cup of pecans: In a separate bowl, whisk the canola oil, sugar, and eggs together until combined.
 Stir the pineapple, bananas, vanilla and one cup of the chopped pecans into the egg mixture and mix (do not beat).

-4 Using a wooden spoon or spatula, fold the moist ingredients into the dry ingredients until just combined (do not over-mix).
+4 Fold wet ingredients into dry: Using a wooden spoon or spatula, fold the wet ingredients into the dry ingredients until just combined (do not over-mix).

-5 Pour the batter into the three prepared cake pans, taking care to divide evenly.
-Bake on center racks of oven for 25-30 minutes or until a toothpick or knife inserted in the center comes out clean.
+5 Pour into cake pans and bake: Pour the batter into the three prepared cake pans, taking care to divide evenly.
+Bake at 350°F on center racks of oven for 20 to 25 minutes, or until a toothpick or knife inserted in the center comes out clean.

-1 Cream the softened butter and cream cheese in a large bowl with an electric mixer.
-With the mixer on a slow speed, add the confectioners’ sugar in small amounts until all is incorporated, then add the Cointreau and vanilla and beat until the frosting is light and fluffy.
+7 Make the frosting: Beat the softened butter and cream cheese in a large bowl with an electric mixer.
+With the mixer on low speed, add the powdered sugar in small amounts until all is incorporated, then add the Cointreau and vanilla and beat until the frosting is light and fluffy.

-Note: Do not add the confectioners’ sugar while the mixer is set on a high speed, or you will create a snowy mess of sugar all over your kitchen.
-[Please do not ask me how I know this.]
+Note: Do not add the powdered sugar while the mixer is set on a high speed, or you will create a snowy mess of sugar all over your kitchen.
+(Please do not ask me how I know this.)

-3 Sprinkle the top completely with the remaining cup of chopped pecans (toasted or untoasted).
+3 Sprinkle with chopped pecans: Sprinkle the top completely with the remaining cup of chopped pecans (toasted or un-toasted).
 Alternatively, press the chopped pecans onto the sides of the cake and leave the top simply frosted.
-Store in refrigerator, then remove one hour before serving to allow the cake to come to room temperature.